 The 6 reasons consumers go online

-That original article started with the TNS digital life study.
-This study showed people go online for one or more of these 6 reasons :-
+That original article was based on the TNS digital life study, which showed people go online for :-

 - social connection.